DeveloperNomis/Medical_Imaging/README.md

 We now would like to parallely process several prompts.The idea is to automatically read in a text file with all the prompts and the main slurm-script calls the inference-script for each prompt individually.
 The inference script then parses the given text and replaces the prompt with this information by which the Pixtral-12B model is called.
 Then we have multiple parallel jobs which create a number of result directories.
 These result directories are saved by a unique hash id.
 By calling an evaluation script, one can derive metrics from the results and visualize them in plots (we get to this again later).
-Missing: Parsing for inference script (code), Slurm-Scirpt which executes several prompts parallely (code), Prompts-Text file (one quick example), Evaluation script, Visualization code, command to execute slurm script.

 The text file should look like this, where each prompt is in its own line:
 ```txt